Skip to main content

 Each region has a popup menu (title text or file / profile name with trailing that contains additional functions.
 See each region’s respective “Working With...” section linked below, for more details.

 Each region’s divider contains a disclosure triangle.
-Click on it to hide / show the contents of the region.
+Click on it to hide / show the contents of the region or hit the W, P, I and C keys to open or close each region.

-When both the Image and Colors regions are visible, the divider between them can be dragged to resize each region without changing the size of the window.
+When both the Image and Colors regions are visible, drag the divider between them divider.png to resize each region without changing the size of the window.

 The zoom slider in the bottom right corner of the Colors region changes the size of the color list elements.